Another older unschooling article

 "My schooled friends' opening question is usually, `What grade are you in?'" said Riley Brown.
 "I tell them that I would be in the 7th grade, but it really doesn't matter.
 I don't usually try to explain because they wouldn't get it if I did."

-Sandra Dodd's thoughts on this article.
+What follows is Sandra Dodd's thoughts on this article.

 I'm so glad they quoted that!
 Too often, the good parts people say are left out.